lilyjma/course-lookup/README.md

 3. calculates statistics about courses in the database.
 ex: php courses.php stats

 The call number format for course search is {Subject Area Code} {Bulletin Prefix Code}{Course Number}.
 The stats functionality returns the top 5 departments that offer the most courses.
-It also returns the top 10 most frequently used words in courses names, excluding "the", "and", "in", "of", "to".
+It also returns the top 10 most frequently used words in course names, excluding "the", "and", "in", "of", "to".

 The program is implemented using PHP 5.3 and SQLite.